kaomoneus/myrtti/paper.md

    ...Or rather, we would prefer to enable it for restricted subset of classes, where we really need it.
 * Even though you're able to perform cross-casts, there is still no way for simple visitor implementation.

-As a conclusion whenever your aim are goals from above, you have to implement boiler plate code, add extra syntax, and sometimes even introduce additional godegen phases.
+As a conclusion whenever your aim are goals from above, you have to implement boiler plate code, add extra syntax, and sometimes even introduce additional codegen phases.

 ## Some existing RTTI solutions
 ### LLVM, classof